 You cannot copy content of this website, your IP is being recorded

 Pediatric sleep-disordered breathing refers to conditions in which a child encounters difficulties in breathing while sleeping, thereby depriving them of essential oxygen intake.
 The symptoms of sleep-disordered breathing in children are often prominently evident during their sleep, but some are present during the day, giving rise to noticeable behavioral changes.
-Pediatric sleep-disordered breathing treatment is available at Koala® Center for Sleep & TMJ Disorders.
+Our team offers pediatric sleep-disordered breathing treatment at Koala® Center for Sleep & TMJ Disorders.
 For more information, please contact us or book an appointment online.
-We are conveniently located in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
-Visit us online today for directions to our leading healthcare clinics.
+We are conveniently located at 6901 Helen of Troy, Ste D-2 El Paso, TX 79911.

 Table of Contents: